On the topology of the limit sets of non-autonomous iterated function systems: Introduction and the main theorems

 \begin{result}[Corollary \ref{cor:totDisc}] If

 then the limit set $J$ is totally disconnected.
-Here, $c$ is the uniform upper bound of Lipschitz constants, $V(\mathcal{K})$ denotes the vertex set of a simplicial complex $\mathcal{K}$, and $\# A$ denotes the number of elements of a set $A$. \end{result}
+Here, $c$ is the uniform upper bound of the Lipschitz constants in Definition~\ref{def:NIFS}, $V(\mathcal{K})$ denotes the vertex set of a simplicial complex $\mathcal{K}$, and $\# A$ denotes the number of elements of a set $A$. \end{result}